flectra-hq/flectra/doc/reference/http.rst

             do_before()
             return super(Extension, self).handler()

-* decorating with :func:`~odoo.http.route` is necessary to keep the method (and route) visible: if the method is redefined without decorating, it will be "unpublished"
+* decorating with :func:`~flectra.http.route` is necessary to keep the method (and route) visible: if the method is redefined without decorating, it will be "unpublished"
 * the decorators of all methods are combined, if the overriding method's